Wilsons Leather: History

 The company began as two separate leather apparel manufacturer-retailers: Berman Buckskin, founded in 1899, as Berman Brothers Fur, Wool and Hides founded by David, Ephraim and Alexander Berman, and after World War II, reinvented as a fringed buckskin shirt and jacket retailer, and Wilsons House of Suede, founded in late 1950 in Beverly Hills California by Jerry Wilson and known for its high fashion styles.
-In 1964 the sons of Jerry Wilson took over the one store and in 1970 the three sons Tony Wilson, Jeffrey Wilson, and Brian Wilson developed tv commercials with them in it and became one of the first clothing retailers to advertise on tv.
+In 1964 the sons of Jerry Wilson took over the one store and in 1970 the three sons Tony Wilson, Jeffrey Wilson, and Brian Wilson developed TV commercials with them in it and became one of the first clothing retailers to advertise on TV.

 In 1975, Wilson Leather stores began having their products made overseas, which made them affordable to a much larger customer base.
 Directed by the three brothers Wilson Leather stores started opening in regional shopping centers throughout the country.

 Wilsons House of Suede and Leather was acquired by Melville Corporation in 1982.
 After Melville purchased Bermans from W. R. Grace and Company, it merged the two retailers under the Wilsons Leather name in summer of 1986.
 Melville added new acquisition Georgetown Leather Design to the division in 1993 and operated Wilsons Leather until 1996, when it sold Wilsons to a management-led investor group.

 The newly independent Wilsons Leather filed IPO plans in October 1996 to raise $42 million, but went public in May 1997 with a scaled-back target of $10 million.
+On August 2, 1997, Wilson's operated a total store count of 452 stores.
 After launching an online store in 1999, Wilsons expanded into luggage and travel items by acquiring El Portal, Bentley's Luggage and California Luggage Outlet.
 The 135 travel stores were closed in late 2002 after several quarters of losses.